Bergkamen Power Station

 Bergkamen Power Station is a coal-fired power station in Germany.
 It is located in the city of Bergkamen, in the Unna district.
-It was established in 1981 and has an output capacity of 747 megawatts.
+It began operations in 1981 and has an output capacity of 747 megawatts.
 The power station produces 4.8 billion kWh of electricity annually, and also provides long-distance heating through steam generation.

 Annual hard coal consumption amounts to about 1.4 million tons.
 In October 2021, the station stopped temporarily due to a coal shortage.
 The power station is operated by Evonik Industries.